Springsteen’s ‘Santa Claus is Coming to Town’ Is the WORST Christmas Song, Here’s Why

 He gets breathy and dare I even say: he sounds constipated?

-So if he’s not constipated… he may have had a lung issue?
+If he’s not constipated… he may have had a lung issue?
 At this point in his career, he was quite young.
 So he should be able to breathe comfortably on stage.

 Take it easy, dude!